 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Image description: Bill is depicted as if refracted through a kaleidoscope.
 He is wearing gray and using blue crutches.
-His head is mid right and his feet are top left of the frame, and his limbs are multiplied and amplified between.
-Red squares outline the various refractions of his body.
+His head is mid right of the frame, his feet are top left of the frame, and his limbs are multiplied and amplified between.
+Red squares outline the various refractions of his body along with the quotes, “anomaly, “medical validation,” “art was a leveling of the playing field,” and “Disability dance is about physical ideas and patterns from the LIVED experience of being disabled.”

 How did you get into dance and what have been some highlights in your dance history?